ibm-cloud-docs/containers/cs_dedicated.md

 #### Configuring access to an app by using the load balancer service type
 {: #dedicated_apps_public_load_balancer}

-If you want to use public IP addresses for the load balancer, ensure that an enterprise firewall whitelist was provided to IBM or [open a support ticket](cs_troubleshoot.html#ts_getting_help) to configure the firewall whitelist.
-Then follow the steps in [Configuring access to an app by using the load balancer service type](cs_loadbalancer.html#config).
+If you want to use public IP addresses for the load balancer, ensure that an enterprise firewall whitelist was provided to IBM or [open a support ticket](cs_troubleshoot_network.html#ts_getting_help) to configure the firewall whitelist.
+Then follow the steps in [Exposing apps with LoadBalancers](cs_loadbalancer.html).

 #### Configuring public access to an app by using Ingress
 {: #dedicated_apps_public_ingress}

-If you want to use public IP addresses for the application load balancer, ensure that an enterprise firewall whitelist was provided to IBM or [open a support ticket](cs_troubleshoot.html#ts_getting_help) to configure the firewall whitelist.
-Then follow the steps in [Configuring access to an app by using Ingress](cs_ingress.html#configure_alb).
+If you want to use public IP addresses for the application load balancer, ensure that an enterprise firewall whitelist was provided to IBM or [open a support ticket](cs_troubleshoot_network.html#ts_getting_help) to configure the firewall whitelist.
+Then follow the steps in [Exposing apps to the public](cs_ingress.html#ingress_expose_public).

 ### Creating persistent storage
 {: #dedicated_apps_volume_claim}

 To review options for creating persistent storage, see [Persistent data storage](cs_storage.html#planning).
-To request a backup for your volumes, a restoration from your volumes, and other storage functions, you must [open a support ticket](cs_troubleshoot.html#ts_getting_help).
+To request a backup for your volumes, a restoration from your volumes, and other storage functions, you must [open a support ticket](cs_troubleshoot_storage.html#ts_getting_help).